top of page

 BEHIND THE SCENES ON TOSCA VR

-A peak into the making of our production of Tosca VR and the various approaches to shifting an opera from a traditional theatre space into a location-based virtual performance space.
+A peak into the making of Tosca VR and the various approaches to shifting an opera from a traditional theatre space into a location-based virtual performance space.

 "My experience is that the best ideas come when a creative vision is married to technological innovation.
 Relative Motion are a great example of that.
 They have a real understanding of storytelling and audience agency, developed through many years of theatrical expertise, and a sure-footed approach to virtual reality.
 To scale, immersive technology needs more engaging and exciting content of the kind that Relative Motion are delivering."